PardhuSreeRushiVarma20060119/MA-and-RE-Madness/README.md

 ## ⚠️ Disclaimer

 > **Educational Use Only.**
-> Any malicious samples, websites, or links (if referenced) are strictly for **educational purposes**.
+> Any samples, websites, or links (if referenced) are strictly for **educational purposes**.
 Always analyze inside **air-gapped, isolated environments**, or use only for ethical purposes.
 Never execute unknown binaries on your host machine or infect other systems or for any malicious intent — **this will be a very  dangerous, illegal and highly punishable offense**.

 ---